Multiple generalized cluster structures on $D(\text{GL}_n)$: Toric action

-\begin{proposition} The toric action induced by the left-right action of $\mathcal{H}_{\bg^r} \times \mathcal{H}_{\bg^c}$ is $\gc$-extendable. \end{proposition} \begin{proof} Let $\tilde{B}$ be the initial extended exchange matrix and $W$ be the weight matrix of the toric action induced by $\mathcal{H}_{\bg^r} \times \mathcal{H}_{\bg^c}$ upon the initial cluster.
-The fact that $W$ has the full rank can be proved in exactly the same way as in~\cite{plethora} using the fact that the upper cluster algebra can be identified with the ring of regular functions on $D(\GL_n)$ (which is proved in Section~\ref{s:complet}): if we assume for a moment that $\rank W < k_{\bg^r} + k_{\bg^c}$, then one can construct a toric action of rank $1$ from the given action that leaves all cluster and stable variables invariant; but any $x_{ij}$ and $y_{ij}$ is a Laurent polynomial in the initial cluster and stable variables, and the constructed action doesn't fix them.
-That's a contradiction, which shows that $\rank W = k_{\bg^r} + k_{\bg^c}$.
+\begin{proposition} The toric action induced by the left action of $\mathcal{H}_{\bg^r}$, the right action of $\mathcal{H}_{\bg^c}$ and the action by scalar matrices is $\gc$-extendable. \end{proposition} \begin{proof} Let $\tilde{B}$ be the initial extended exchange matrix and $W$ be the weight matrix of the resulting toric action.
+The fact that $W$ has the full rank can be proved in exactly the same way as in~\cite{plethora} using the fact that the upper cluster algebra can be identified with the ring of regular functions on $D(\GL_n)$ (which is proved in Section~\ref{s:complet}): If we assume that $\rank W < k_{\bg^r} + k_{\bg^c}+2$, then one can construct a toric action of rank $1$ from the given action that leaves all cluster and stable variables invariant; but any $x_{ij}$ and $y_{ij}$ is a Laurent polynomial in the initial cluster and stable variables, and the constructed action does not fix them, which leads to a contradiction.
+Thus $\rank W = k_{\bg^r} + k_{\bg^c}+2$.